vale-f/startbootstrap-creative-with-Cypress-tests/README.md

-This repository contains automated E2E tests written using Cypress and Cucumber for the StartBootstrap project.
+This repository contains the StartBootstrap project along with automated E2E tests written using Cypress and Cucumber.
 In broad terms, the following functionalities are covered:
 - Navigation through various pages (About, Services, Portfolio, Contact, etc.)
 - Form submissions and validation